Kendall Jenner Watches Courtside As On-Again Off-Again Flame Ben Simmons Tussles With Tristan Thompson

 — NBA (@NBA) November 24, 2018

 The rivalry between the two teams likely contributed to the bad blood between Thompson and Simmons.
-The Cavaliers came into the game with just two wins in their first 16 games while the Sixers were riding a 10-game home winning streak, but it was the Cavaliers that ended up on top.
+The Cavaliers came into the game with just two wins in their first 16 games, while the 76ers were riding a 10-game home winning streak, but it was the Cavaliers that ended up on top.
 Putting together their best performance of the year, Cleveland got off to a hot start with 37 points in the first 12 minutes and held off the talented Sixers team to notch their third win of the year.

 As for Kendall Jenner, she may not feel at home at the Wells Fargo Center anymore.
 In the wake of Friday’s loss, a Philadelphia fan started a Change.org petition asking that the team ban Kendall from attending any more games.
 So far more than 1,000 people have signed on.